diogopipas/CV-Express/IMPLEMENTATION_SUMMARY.md

 ## Notes

-1. **OpenAI Integration**: The CV parser will fall back to basic regex parsing if OPENAI_API_KEY is not provided.
-This ensures the application works without requiring an OpenAI account.
+1. **Gemini Integration**: The CV parser will fall back to basic regex parsing if GEMINI_API_KEY is not provided.
+This ensures the application works without requiring a Gemini account.

 2. **Email Service**: The email inbox functionality requires an external email forwarding service to be set up.
 The webhook endpoint is ready and can be integrated with services like ForwardEmail.net, SendGrid Inbound Parse, or AWS SES.